 If an adrenaline rush on the water doesn’t cut it for you, then your next adventure should be underwater.
 Going spearfishing around the Bahamas’ stunning reefs is an experience you should treat yourself to at least once in your life.

 Both experienced spearos and beginners are wowed by the beauty of the archipelago’s marine life.
-You can go after a slew of species and crustaceans in these clear waters, including Snapper, Grouper, Hogfish, Lobster, even sea snails (Conch).
+You can go after a slew of species and crustaceans in these clear waters, including Snapper, Grouper, Hogfish, Lobster, and even sea snails (Conch).
 Look for your prey around reefs and corals, and you’re sure to find something good.

 Bahamians take great care of their diverse marine life, so there are strict rules you need to abide by in order to spearfish here.
-There’s a number of regulations to think of.
+There are a number of regulations to think of.
 For example, you’re not allowed to wear scuba gear when spearfishing, you can only do so by free diving.
 You can only use the Hawaiian sling or a pole spear, not spearguns.
 There are also many places in the country where spearfishing is forbidden, so choose your spot carefully.

 Fishing the Bahamas with a Charter